-When you become a Patron of the Arts, you’re guaranteed tickets to all of the Weinstein JCC events, including film, theater, music, dance and the renowned JCC Forum.
+When you subscribe to Patrons of the Arts, you’re guaranteed tickets to all of the cultural arts events in the POA series, including film, theater, music, dance and the renowned Adolf-Adams JCC Forum.

 For over fifty years, the Weinstein JCC’s cultural and performing arts programming has brought our community exceptional events that celebrate essential aspects of Jewish and community culture.

-And, remember: 2 tickets to all events are included in Patrons of the Arts subcriptions.
+Remember: 2 tickets to all events are included in Patrons of the Arts subcriptions.
+See you next season!

 We offer a wide selection of ways to support the arts at the Weinstein JCC.